After conducting extensive research and analysis, OnPay is our 2019 pick for the best online payroll service for very small businesses.

 - Managers: They have access similar to controllers' but can only view and edit employees to whom they have been assigned.

 During our initial call, we were greeted by a company executive instead of a typical customer service representative.
-Despite hearing that we were only looking for information for a potential new business, the executive still took time to answer our questions instead of passing us off to someone else.
+Despite hearing that we were only looking for information for a potential new business, the executive took time to answer our questions instead of passing us off to someone else.

 At no time did anyone at OnPay try to pressure us into signing up for the service.
 They simply answered our questions and encouraged us to call back if we were interested in moving forward.
-During many of our calls to other payroll providers, the customer service agents were more focused on trying to land our business than answering our questions.

-We were also a bit disappointed that we couldn't find any record of OnPay or its parent company, Payroll Center Inc., with the Better Business Bureau.
+We were disappointed that we couldn't find any record of OnPay or its parent company, Payroll Center Inc., with the Better Business Bureau.
 We would have liked to see how it rates in terms of providing service to consumers and what, if any, complaints have been levied against the company.

 Ready to choose a payroll service?
 Here's a breakdown of our complete coverage: